 What is the McCarter LAB?

-The majority of LAB programs take place in the intimate and flexible 70-90 seat performance studio/rehearsal room located within the Roger S. Berlind Theatre.
+LAB programs and performances take place on our main stages, in rehearsal rooms, and in the intimate, flexible 70-90 seat performance studio/rehearsal space located within the Roger S. Berlind Theatre.

 Vanya and Sonia and Masha and Spike by Christopher Durang

 A McCarter commission, our co-production with Lincoln Center transferred to Broadway in 2013; winner of Tony Award for Best Play; and the most produced play in the U.S. in the 2014-2015 season.